-The advantage of analysing 1-minute and 20-minute temporal resolution station data is that eclipse-induced changes occurring on timescales of less than an hour can be resolved.
-The disadvantages are that synoptic-evolution relative changes cannot be easily determined for comparison (the operational model output is only available on the hour for fields analysed here) and the one-minute MIDAS wind data are very noisy compared to the hourly MIDAS wind data (which is provided as an average over a 10-minute period).
-Figures 9 to 12 show wind speed and direction data at one-minute (MIDAS observations) and 20-minute (roadside observations) intervals for four selected regions; these regions are marked on Fig. 2 and the specifications are given in Table 1.
-The selection of these regions was motivated by the robust eclipse-induced changes in wind speed and direction (relative to the synoptic evolution) found over England in Sections 4.(a) and (b) and the preferential occurrence of large eclipse-induced changes in temperature and RH in the clear sky band across the midlands, Wales and Cornwall.
-The Wales and Midlands1 regions were selected as covering the cloud free regions over central England at 10 UTC.
+are that synoptic-evolution relative changes cannot be easily determined for comparison (the operational model output is only available on the hour for fields analysed here) and the 1-min MIDAS wind data are very noisy compared with the hourly MIDAS wind data (which is provided as an average over a 10-min period).
+Figures 9-12 show wind speed and direction data at 1-min (MIDAS observations) and 20-min (roadside observations) intervals for four selected regions; these regions are marked on figure 2 and the specifications are given in table 1.
+The selection of these regions was motivated by the robust eclipse-induced changes in wind speed and direction (relative to the synoptic evolution) found over England in §4a,b and the preferential occurrence of large eclipse-induced changes in temperature and RH in the clear sky band across the midlands, Wales and Cornwall.
+The Wales and Midlands1 regions were selected as covering the cloud free regions over central England at 1000 UTC.
 Midlands2 is a subregion of Midlands1, chosen to focus on the clearest region and such that there is consistency in the wind speed station data for the stations chosen (i.e. the evolutions of wind speed and direction follow tight plumes).
-The central southern England region was selected as a cloudy inland region just south of the cloud-free band with lots of stations.
-Figures 9 to 13 show the data from individual stations (thin grey lines) and mean values (bold red lines) with error bars.
-UKV model forecast output interpolated to the station locations is also shown in the panels showing the one-minute MIDAS data (Figs. 9 and 10) and the temperature and RH values for the 20-minute roadside data (Fig. 13).
-In Figs. 9 and 13 the model output data are shown in box and whisker format; in Fig. 10 the orange diamonds mark the model values at the stations and black diamonds mark the mean of the station values.
-Stations within the regions that recorded zero wind speed at any time within the limits plotted were excluded from the analysis so as not to bias the mean values of wind speed and wind direction (direction is undefined when speed is zero).
-This constraint removed several stations from analysis, particularly in the Wales region where the winds were weakest.
+The central southern England region was selected as a cloudy inland region just south of the cloudfree band with lots of stations.
+Figures 9-13 show the data from individual stations (thin grey lines) and mean values (bold red lines) with error bars.
+UKV model forecast output interpolated to the station locations is also shown in the panels showing the 1-min MIDAS data (figures 9 and 10) and the temperature and RH values for the 20-min roadside data (figure 13).
+In figures 9